BriantOliveira/Personal-Notebook/README.md

-# My Awesome Book
+# Welcome to my Notebook

-This file file serves as your book's preface, a great place to describe your book's content and ideas.
+This is my personal notebook where I take notes during classes and express my ideas.